ahendricks1/CS61_Handbook/dictionary.md

 A dictionary supports the following operations:

-* Get: Returns the value associated with they key, O(1), Since this structure is made up of key/value pairs, when given the key, we can return the value in constant time.
+* Access/Search: Returns the value associated with they key/Returns a boolean value after indexing key, O(1), Since this structure is based around key:value pairs, we are able to access and/or search in constant time because we have use the key as an index value itself, thus we can access/search in constant time.
-* Pop: Removes an element if the correct key is given, O(1), Much like get(), pop() is able to make use of the key/value pairs and remove the selected element in O(1) because of the corresponding key.
-* Key: Returns the keys of the dictionary, O(1), Since keys() traverses each item one at a time, we are able to maintain a constant time of O(1).
+* Insertion/Deletion: Inserts a new key:value pair as long as there are no duplicates elsewhere in the dictionary/Removes a key:value pair from the dictionary, O(1), Since dictionaries are unordered, there is no need to find a specific spot for the newest key:value pair as long as it is unique.
+If we know the key that corresponds to the value we want to remove, we simply index to that key and remove the value in O(1) time.

 # Use Cases